CODA was founded by patient leader Fidji Simo to drive research forward and bring answers to patients, faster.

 I didn’t know it yet, but everything I’d learned in oncology research was about to become deeply personal.

-Here’s where a bit of professional fate steps in.
-Right before Grace got sick, I had pivoted from financial services to nonprofit - oncology research specifically.
-And while Grace was battling her condition, I worked as Senior Advisor to one of the most pioneering and expert leaders in disease research—Kathy Giusti, a patient trailblazer, founder of the Multiple Myeloma Research Foundation, leader of the Kraft Precision Medicine Accelerator and author of Fatal to Fearless.
+And then, fate intervened.
+Right before Grace got sick, I had shifted from financial services to nonprofit—specifically, oncology research.
+While she fought for her health, I worked as Senior Advisor to one of the most pioneering leaders in disease research: Kathy Giusti, founder of the Multiple Myeloma Research Foundation, leader of the Kraft Precision Medicine Accelerator, and author of Fatal to Fearless.

-In addition to data-driven research, we learned from others an important tenet of progress.
-Silos don’t serve patients.
-Collaboration does.
-There is too much to accomplish.
-And we need to move fast.
-That’s what we’re building: an ecosystem where scientists, clinicians, technologists, advocates and patients come together to accelerate research, improve diagnostics, and finally develop effective treatments for the people that have been neglected for far too long.
+That’s what we’re building: an ecosystem where scientists, clinicians, technologists, advocates, and patients unite to accelerate research, improve diagnostics, and develop effective treatments for the people who’ve been overlooked for too long.

 CODA: the promise for patients, now.